getodk/docs/src/central-backup.rst

 Having a data backup strategy is a critical part of running a web service like ODK Central.
 Backups should go to a system in a different physical location from where Central is installed in order to prevent data loss across a broad range of scenarios.
 Many cloud providers offer backup strategies that run automatically.

 If you are an experienced system administrator, you may want to set up your own backups of the PostgreSQL database that contains all of Central's data.
-One strategy for doing this is to :ref:`configure a separate database server <central-install-digital-ocean-custom-db>`.
+One strategy for doing this is to :ref:`configure a separate database server <central-install-digital-ocean-custom-db>` and back up that database server.

 You will additionally need to have a backup of Enketo data to be able to restore existing Web Form links.
-The strict minimum required to do this are Enketo's Redis store and the keys generated in the Enketo configuration.
-In general, we recommend making a full system backup.
+The strict minimum required to do this are Enketo's Redis store and the keys generated in the Enketo configuration. **In general, we recommend making a full system backup.**

-If you don't already have a server-wide backup system in place and don't want to set up your own database backup, Central provides a managed backup system to Google Drive for Central data (but not Web Form configuration).
+If you don't already have a full system backup in place and don't want to set up your own database backup, Central provides a managed backup system to Google Drive.

 .. _central-managed-backups: